rapastranac/gempba/README.md

 }
 ```

 Parallelising the program would not be any different than the version presented above.
 We should only pay attention to match the proper arguments to the corresponding function.
-Which just modifying the parallel version, excluding the comment.
+Which just modifies the parallel version, excluding the comment.
 It will result as follows.

  ```cpp